aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_deletesolversession.rst

 .. note::

     This procedure has been deprecated since AIMMS version 25.7.
-It has been replaced by the procedure ``GMP::SolverSession::Delete``.
+It has been replaced by the procedure :aimms:func:`GMP::SolverSession::Delete`.

 .. seealso::